 Hire an Attorney with the Resources to Take on Large Companies

-Trucking companies often employee teams of attorneys whose sole purpose is to challenge and discredit claims dealing with collision.
+Trucking companies often employ teams of attorneys whose sole purpose is to challenge and discredit claims dealing with collisions.
 One tactic often employed by these attorneys is waiting out the plaintiff.
-As the medical builds up and the plaintiff’s attorney struggle to keep up with litigation expenses, both the plaintiff and their attorney are more likely to accept a less-than-fair settlement.
+As the medical bills pile up and the plaintiff’s attorney struggles to keep up with litigation expenses, both the plaintiff and their attorney are more likely to accept a less-than-fair settlement.

 Thomas J. Henry employs a team of more than 100 attorneys, all of whom are ready to take the fight to the trucking company responsible for your accident.
 Further, these attorneys are backed by the financial resources only a large firm like Thomas J. Henry can provide.